wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 Hit sampling optimizes the data storage and analysis by dropping non-unique hits from being uploaded to the Wallarm Cloud.

-!!! warning "How dropped hits affect RPS"
+!!! warning "Dropped hits in the number of RPS"
-    Dropped hits affect the following measures:

-    * The average number of requests processed by the Wallarm node per second (RPS).
-The RPS limits in the subscription are also affected.
+    Since dropped requests are still requests processed by the Wallarm node, the RPS value increases with each dropped request.
+Accordingly, the RPS limit in the subscription is the number of all requests processed by the node including the dropped ones.

-    * The number of processed requests displayed on the [dashboard](../dashboard/waf.md).
+    The number of requests and hits on the [dashboard](../dashboard/waf.md) also includes the number of dropped hits.

 Hit sampling does not affect the quality of attack detection and only helps to avoid its slowdown.
 Wallarm node continues attack detection and [blocking](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) even with hit sampling enabled.